 - Carpet damage or stains that cannot be removed

 - Inordinate amount of filth in the apartment

 - Large holes, tips and tears in walls or flooring

 - Huge amount of nail holes or large holes in walls

 - Major paint damage

 - Broken taps in kitchens and bathrooms

 Knowing the difference between what is normal and not can help you eliminate issues with your landlord.
 In some instances, you may be able to fix a couple of things on your own, so there is no dispute, while in other instances, you may lose all or some your security deposit.
-Also, be on the look out for other requirements to get your lease back such as getting your carpets professionally cleaned.
+Also, be on the lookout for other requirements to get your deposit back such as getting your carpets professionally cleaned.

 If you are concerned, take lots of pictures as proof that it is in fair condition after you move out.
 But keep in mind that if you have done any damage to the apartment that does not fall under the normal wear and tear category, you may have to pay for the repairs (material and labor).
 If damage is caused in excess of your security deposit, you are still liable.